Skip to main content

 Before Treatment

-• Imaging for planning
+• MRI, CT, or both for planning

 During Treatment

-• Lie still on table
+• You lie still on the treatment table

-• Daily (weekdays) for several weeks
+• Many schedules are daily on weekdays for several weeks

 After Treatment